epomatti/mssql-replication/README.md

 Create a new database to be used for replication.
 This procedure will use a new database `contosodb`.

+Create tables and and insert values to have some sample data.
+Refer to the [tsql](./tsql/) directory for examples.

 If the Replication feature is not selected on installed, it need to be added using **SQL Server Installation Center**.

 The installation media should be like this: `C:\SQL2019\Evaluation_ENU`.